 When it comes time to replace your roof, you’ll face the decision of choosing between different roofing materials.
 Two of the most popular options are metal and shingle roofs.
 Each has its own set of advantages and disadvantages, but one crucial factor that homeowners consider above almost anything else is cost.

-We’re here today to help you understand exactly what your money is going towards by taking a hard look at the cost of a metal roof versus shingle roofing.
+We’re here today to help you understand exactly what your money is going towards by taking a hard look at the cost of a metal roof vs shingle roofing.
 We’ll explore:

 - The pros and cons of both roofing materials